hashicorp/nomad-openapi/README.md

 ## Issues and Questions

-If you have any issues or questions using this pacakge, please raise a Gitub issue in this repository.
+If you have any issues or questions using this package, please raise a Github issue in this repository.
 Issues raised in the main Nomad repository will be redirected here.